neo-project/docs/docs/en-us/sc/fees.md

 The fees below are minimum fees.
 The user can choose to pay extra for priority.

 All Smart Contract fees are considered as Service fee to be put in a pool for re-distribution to all NEO holders.
-The distribution is proportional to amount of NEO.
+The distribution is proportional to amount of NEO

 The fee structure for Smart Contracts can be found in the tables below.